filecoin-project/FIPs/FRCs/frc-f3-augmented-snapshot.md

 ## Abstract
 <!--A short (~200 words) description of the technical issue being addressed.-->

+The Filecoin ecosystem existed for years without specifying the snapshot format.
+That was fine until the advent of F3 and the resulting need to update the format in a coordinated way.

+This document outlines:
+- "v1": the original accepted format found implementations through 2025 and
-We propose extending the Filecoin CAR snapshot with an F3 snapshot as a raw data block, and changing CAR roots to be a CID that points to a CBOR-encoded Filecoin snapshot header struct.
+- "v2": the extension to v1 with an F3 snapshot as a raw data block, and changing CAR roots to be a CID that points to a CBOR-encoded Filecoin snapshot header struct.

 ## Motivation
 <!--The motivation is critical for FIPs that want to change the Filecoin protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the FIP solves.
 FIP submissions without sufficient motivation may be rejected outright.-->